MichaelCurrin/auto-tag/docs/usage.md

 ```
 USAGE: autotag LEVEL [-p] [-h]

+HELP:
     Increment git tag using given increment level.

     Positional arguments:
         LEVEL       : 'M' for major, 'm' for minor or 'b' for bug.

     Flags:
         -h --help   : Show help and exit.
         -p --preview: Do a dry run to show the new tag label only, without creating it.
 ```

 As with tagging the normal way, it is recommended to be on the `master` branch before creating a tag, otherwise the tag may not be meaningful in a sequence (especially if the feature branch is behind `master`).